-- Screenshots (default setting = "screenshot") - Waterfall Images (default setting = "waterfall") - Signal Lists (default setting = "signals") - Audio Recordings (default setting = "audio")
+- Screenshots (default setting = "screenshot") - Waterfall Images (default setting = "waterfall") - Signal Lists (default setting = "signals") - Audio Recordings (default setting = "audio") - I/Q Recordings (default setting = "iq"

 The Job Prefix field can be used to add a global prefix to all saved files.
 If the Job Prefix field is defined then this text is prepended to any file name (along with the prefix for specific file types) created by the MESA.
 If Job Prefix is blank, then no global prefix is added to file names.